Guillermo-Ramirez-Jimenez/Guillermo-Ramirez-Jimenez.github.io/_posts/2021-02-07-Camera-Keychain-reverse-engineering.md

 There's a section about the development kits offered by the company for other chips.
 According to it, they're x86 chips programmed in C++ running an RTOS.
 We may be lucky if this chip is similar in some way.

+Additionally, there's a chip labeled as Hynix 401A HY57V161610FTP- 8.
+This chip is a 1Mx16bit SDRAM.
+As it's a RAM, there's no info inside it.

 Also, there's a SPI flash chip labeled as 25Q40T.
 These files usually store the device firmware.
 The firmware is the code that makes the CPU work as we want.
 Looking for it on the net reveals it's a 4Mbit SPI flash.
 I couldn't find the exact datasheet, but looks like the Winbond W25Q40BW is a compatible one.
 Here's the datasheet:
 [W25Q40BW datasheet](https://www.winbond.com/resource-files/w25q40bw%20revf%20101113.pdf)